maoueh/nugrant/README.md

 Add flag `-h` (or `--help`) for description of the command and a list of available options.

+It's possible to export variables automatically on when Vagrant provision your VM.
+Refer to [Automatic Exporting section](#automatic-exporting) for more information.

 ###### Method #1

-If you plan to use frequently this feature, our best suggestion is to create a little bash script that will simply delegates to the real command.
+If you plan to frequently use this feature, our best suggestion is to create a little bash script that will simply delegates to the real command.
 By having a bash script that calls the command, you will be able to easily export environment variables